-Figure 3.Y.4-1: Complete PCHA Data Transaction
+Figure 3.12.4-1: Complete PCHA Data Transaction

 The above Figure illustrates the sequence of events that take place in the two different implementations of the PCHA transaction.
-In both cases there is series of exchanges that allow the Sensor Data Consumer to either receive or request measurement data from the Device Observation Source.
-It should be noted that the Sensor Data Consumer only requests data from the Device Observation Source if the Device Observation Source indicates that it has permanently stored data.
+In both cases there is series of exchanges that allow the Sensor Data Consumer to either receive or request measurement data from the Sensor Data Source.
+It should be noted that the Sensor Data Consumer only requests data from the Sensor Data Source if the Sensor Data Source indicates that it has permanently stored data.

-Figure 3.Y.4-2: Persistent Data Exchanges
+Figure 3.12.4-2: Persistent Data Exchanges

-Figure 3.Y.4-2 illustrates the exchanges for persistently stored data.
-In the IEEE case, the stored data is exposed as a set of PM Stores (analogous to directories) containing PM Segments 760 (analogous to files).
+Figure 3.12.4-2 illustrates the exchanges for persistently stored data.
+In the IEEE case, the stored data is exposed as a set of Persistent Metric (PM) Stores (analogous to directories) containing

+- 750 PM Segments (analogous to files).
 Thus the Sensor Data Consumer must query for the PM segments in the various PM Stores and then decide which PM Segment to transfer.
-It then requests the transfer of the given PM segment and the Device Observation Source makes the transfer.
+It then requests the transfer of the given PM segment and the Sensor Data Source makes the transfer.
 In the BTLE case, there is but one 'file' but the Record Access Control Point (RACP) processes allow querying for its size as well as for transferring only parts of the entire data set.
-Once the RACP transfer is initiated the records are sent in notification events (they are NOT acknowledged).
+Once the - 755 RACP transfer is initiated the records are sent in notification events (they are NOT acknowledged).
 However when the transfer is completed, an RACP indication (which IS acknowledged) indicates that the transfer is complete.
 Sequence numbers indicate to the Device Observation Consumer that all requested records have been received.

-Figure 3.Y.4-3 'Live' Measurement Exchanges
+Figure 3.12.4-3 Non-Persistent Measurement Exchanges

-Figure 3.Y.4-3 illustrates the PCHA sequences for IEEE and BTLE when the Device Observation Source and Sensor Data Consumer have been configured and there is non-persistent data to transfer.
-In this case the Device Observation Source sends the data unsolicited.
+Figure 3.12.4-3 illustrates the PCHA sequences for IEEE and BTLE when the Sensor Data Source and Sensor Data Consumer have been configured and there is non-persistent data to transfer.
+In this case the Sensor Data Source sends the data unsolicited.
 Some transmissions are not acknowledged by the Sensor Data Consumer.
 Unacknowledged transmissions tend to be for streaming or waveform data.

-Figure 3.Y.4-4: All Measurement Data Exchanges
+Figure 3.12.4-4: All Measurement Data Exchanges

-Figure 3.Y.4-4 summarizes the Communicate PCHA Data- transactions for the IEEE and BTLE implementations.
+Figure 3.12.4-4 summarizes the Communicate PCHA Data transaction for the IEEE and BTLE implementations.
 In both cases there is a configuration stage preparing the actors for data transfer.
-And then in both cases there a data transfer mechanism for persistent and non-persistent data.
-In both cases the Device Observation Source sends non-persistent data unsolicited and in both cases the Sensor Data Consumer initiates the request for persistent data.
+And then in both cases there is a data transfer mechanism for persistent and non-persistent data.
+In both cases the Sensor Data Source sends non-persistent data unsolicited and in both cases the Sensor Data Consumer initiates the request for persistent data.